PalworldModding/Docs/docs/asset-swapping/Advanced Asset Creation/Jigglephysics.md

 Guide written by: Dytser
-Research by: Lewdlad, Dytser, Francislouis, Realskies(youtube)
+Research by: Lewdlad, Dytser, Francislouis,

 ### Minor NSFW warning
 In this page there will be references and discussion to breast physics and one small example shown of physics on a character model.